 Do Clevelanders/Akronites really embrace newcomers relocating to our region?
 Is it easy to break into small social circles in Northeast Ohio and begin making connections?
 We know that “it’s been ‘proven’ that Midwesterners are super friendly.”
 But, we know that some newcomers need help feeling like they are part of the community.
 We put some thought into the topic and did a little research.
 And, here is what we believe…

-How friendly you think Clevelanders/Akronites are depends on where you have previously lived and where you settle in Northeast Ohio.
+How friendly you think Clevelanders/Akronites are depends on where you have previously lived and where you settled in Northeast Ohio.
 Every suburb or neighborhood has a unique vibe.

-While those coming from the East Coast might think Clevelanders are a bit too friendly.
+Those coming from the East Coast might think Clevelanders are a bit too friendly.
 They are used to people rushing by on busy urban sidewalks without ever meeting each other’s eyes.
-An Akron transplant of ours said they found it amusing that everyone they passed on their daily walks in the nearby parks would smile and say hello and comment on their dog or the weather.
+An Akron transplant of ours said they found it amusing that everyone they passed on their daily walks in the nearby parks would smile, say hello, and comment on their dog or the weather.
 “That would never happen in Philadelphia!”
 In the busy Northeastern Corridor, many people are so surrounded by noise and humans all day long that they cherish their privacy and quiet time.
 Thus, they focus inward while out and about.

 Most people in our region are genuinely happy that new people are moving to Cleveland or Akron.
 We are not overpopulated, overrun by traffic congestion, and waiting in giant lines to buy tickets.
 It’s a fairly easy, low-hassle life here.
 We don’t look at an influx of newcomers and think, “Oh rats, it’s already too crowded and expensive here.
 This will only make it worse.”
 We are thrilled that we will have someone new with whom to share the love that we have for our town.
 But in order to get on our social calendar, you have to make a bit of an effort yourself.